v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

                 storage: 512Mi
     EOF

-For more information about the checkpoint mechanism in vineyard operator, there are `checkpoint examples`_.
-Besides, you could refer to the `serialize e2e test`_ and the `spill e2e test`_ to get some inspiration on how to use the checkpoint mechanism in a workflow.
+For a comprehensive understanding of the checkpoint mechanism in the vineyard operator, please refer to the `checkpoint examples`_.
+Additionally, the `serialize e2e test`_ and the `spill e2e test`_ can provide valuable insights on how to effectively utilize the checkpoint mechanism within a workflow.

 Assembly
 ^^^^^^^^

-In actual usage scenarios, there are different kinds of computing engines in a workload.
-Some computing engines may support the stream types to speed up data processing, while some computing engines don't support the stream types.
-To make the workload work as expected, we need to add an assembly mechanism to transform the steam type to the chunk type so that the next computing engine which can't use the stream type could read the metadata produced by the previous engine.
+In real-world scenarios, workloads often involve various computing engines.
+Some of these engines support stream types to accelerate data processing, while others do not.
+To ensure the seamless operation of the workload, an assembly mechanism is required to convert the stream type into a chunk type.
+This conversion enables subsequent computing engines that do not support stream types to read the metadata generated by the previous engine.

 Triggering an assembly job
 """"""""""""""""""""""""""

-For reducing the stress of Kubernetes API Server, we provide the namespace selector for assembly.
+To reduce the load on the Kubernetes API Server, we offer a namespace selector for assembly.
-The assembly driver will only be applied in the namespace with the specific label `operation-injection: enabled`.
-Therefore, please make sure the applications' namespace has the label before using the assembly mechanism.
+The assembly driver will only be applied to namespaces with the specific label `operation-injection: enabled`.
+Therefore, ensure that the application's namespace has this label before using the assembly mechanism.

-We provide some labels to help users to use the assembly mechanism in vineyard operator.
+We provide several labels to assist users in utilizing the assembly mechanism in the vineyard operator.
+The following are the available labels:
-The following is all labels that we provide:

 .. admonition:: Assembly Drivers Configurations
    :class: admonition-details